About Us

 Sparking growth through volunteerism

-It is our belief that children's knowledge and growth of literacy and art as well as parent-family involvement can be a positively enhance through the use of these 5 practices we incorporate into our enrichment program: Print, Presence, intention, time and words
+We are of the opinion that children's reading and art knowledge and development, as well as parent-family involvement, can be significantly improved through the incorporation of these 5 practices into our enrichment program: Print, Presence, Intention, Time, and Words.

-Our hope is to inspire children to become passionate readers, writers and artists.
-We strive to provide support in children’s learning by ‘sparking growth’ through our enrichment program providing a service that grows lifelong learners
+Our goal is to motivate children to become enthusiastic readers, writers, and artists.
+We are committed to supporting children's learning by igniting their growth through our enrichment program, thus providing a service that fosters lifelong learners.

 How We Help